ErilovNikita/printwatch-card/README.md

 2. **Camera feed not updating**
    - Ensure camera entity is properly configured
    - Check that image updates are enabled in HA
+   - Check that the `online_entity` field in the card is filled in
    - You must toggle on "use image sensor camera" in the ha-bambulab plugin

 ![Image Screenshot](assets/image-toggle.png)